Canon 77D vs G7X Mark II

-Both the 77D and the G7X Mark II are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the 77D followed on from the Canon T6s.
+The 77D is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 77D and the Canon G7 X Mark II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.